jorgecarleitao/arrow2/README.md

 * parquet IO has no `unsafe`
 * IPC supports big endian
 * More predictable JSON reader
+* `MutableArray` API to work with arrays in-place.
 * Generalized parsing of CSV based on logical data types
 * conditional compilation based on cargo `features` to reduce dependencies and size
 * faster IPC reader (different design that avoids an extra copy of all data)

 ## Features in the original not available in this crate

-* Parquet read of nested types, arrow schema from the metadata, etc.
+* Parquet read of nested types, etc.
-* Parquet write V2, nested types, arrow schema to the metadata, etc.
+* Parquet write V2, nested types, etc.

 ## Roadmap

-1. parquet read of nested types, arrow schema from the metadata, etc.
+1. parquet read of nested types.
-2. parquet nested types, arrow schema to the metadata, etc.
-3. bring documentation up to speed
+2. bring documentation up to speed

 ## How to develop